 - Sunlight evaporates seawater and passes it through a hydrophobic membrane that filters out the salt.
 When the resulting vapor cools, it condenses into clean drinking water.

 Desalination is nothing new.
-The problem with previous techniques like boiling is that they consume vast amounts of energy and contribute significantly to carbon emissions.
+Previous techniques like boiling consume excessive energy and worsen carbon emissions.
 Solar desalination can produce hundreds of liters of drinkable water per day with twice the efficiency of traditional thermal distillation.